FranQuant/AI-based-Trading-Strategies/README.md

 This project deploys a systematic, AI-driven framework to develop and evaluate quantitative trading strategies.
 Our modular pipeline integrates robust API-based data acquisition with advanced feature engineering—including regime detection via Hidden Markov Models—to produce high-quality inputs for our models.
 We implement a suite of deep learning architectures, including a GRU, a standalone LSTM model, and an LSTM-CNN hybrid, all validated through rolling cross-validation and realistic backtesting that incorporates transaction cost adjustments.
 Performance is benchmarked against a buy-and-hold baseline, and the framework supports rapid experimentation with alternative architectures such as LSTM with attention mechanisms and transformers.

+## Neural Networks for Trading Strategies

+Neural networks (NNs) have been widely adopted in trading strategies due to their ability to model nonlinear relationships, detect patterns, and adapt to changing market conditions.
+The evolution of deep learning architectures, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), and transformer-based models, has further enhanced their predictive power.
+NNs have revolutionized trading by enhancing prediction accuracy, optimizing execution, and identifying alpha signals in ways that traditional methods cannot.
+However, challenges such as interpretability, overfitting, and computational cost must be addressed for robust deployment.

+Long Short-Term Memory (LSTM) networks are a specialized type of RNNs designed to handle sequential data and long-term dependencies—making them particularly well-suited for financial time-series forecasting and trading strategies.
+LSTMs are a powerful tool for time-series forecasting and trading, but they require careful tuning and robust validation.
+With recent advancements in deep learning, transformer architectures have proven highly effective in time-series forecasting, outperforming LSTMs and traditional statistical models.

+#### LSTM with Attention-Based Trading Strategy

+Our approach leverages a state-of-the-art deep learning architecture that combines the sequential modeling strengths of LSTM networks with an attention mechanism designed to isolate and weigh the most predictive segments of historical market data.

 ## Overview

 The project explores the intersection of artificial intelligence and financial markets by: